 • What’s missing or not yet full enough?
 Do you need to do more research or write a new section?

-• Does the structure make sense?
+• Does everything in the book belong?
+Are any sections bloated?
+Does the structure make sense?
 Does each chapter propel you into the next one?

 • How’s the personality and tone?
 Is your voice present throughout?
 Are any sections dry and in need of some humor or a relatable anecdote?